Welcome to the Bridge Surgery Website

 The shingles vaccine is recommended for 70 to 79 year olds.
 However, as the vaccination programme is being phased in over the next few years, not everyone is eligible for the vaccine this year.
 Please click here for further information about who is eligible for a vaccination and who shouldn’t have one.
 All patients eligible for a shingles vaccination will receive a letter in January 2015 asking them to make an appointment in special clinics we will be running.

 There is no need to struggle alone as help is available from TimetoQuit.
 Click here for further information.

 We are able to treat some minor injuries here at the surgery.
 These include:

 Please telephone the surgery and explain the nature of your injury to the receptionist who will give you an appointment time with a GP and/or nurse as appropriate.

 Please DO NOT ‘walk in’ without telephoning first as we may not have medical staff available to treat you.

 HAVE WE GOT YOUR MOBILE TELEPHONE NUMBER?

 It would be really helpful if you could provide us with your mobile telephone number - if you have one.
 We may need to contact you urgently about an appointment or medical matter.
-We now send text confirmations when you make an appointment and reminders out one working day before booked appointments to those patients with a mobile number recorded.
+We send text reminders out one working day before booked appointments to those patients with a mobile number recorded.
 If you prefer NOT to receive text messages from us please let us know and you won't be sent any - even if we have your mobile number recorded in order to contact you in an emergency.
-We are hoping that this may help to reduce the high number of wasted appointments we have - an average of 100 appointments a month are wasted equating to around 20 hours of clinical time.
+We are hoping that this may help to reduce the high number of wasted appointments we have - an average of 99 appointments a month are wasted equating to around 18.5 hours of clinical time.